• Skip to primary navigation

 For the majority of people within the gluten-free baking community, xanthan gum is the holy grail of baking.
 It’s easily the most popular binding agent and most gluten-free recipes feature it as a crucial ingredient.

-Recently, however, there has been some controversy surrounding xanthan gum as it appears to cause allergy-like symptoms in certain individuals.
+However, not everyone can tolerate xanthan gum as it appears to cause allergy-like symptoms in certain individuals.
 Add that to the fact that it’s highly processed, its use is being viewed as contradictory to the healthy and holistic approach that is sometimes embraced by gluten-free bakers.

 So it leaves us with a problem or perhaps a challenge.
 Are there alternatives to xanthan gum and, if so, how can you use them in your baking to perhaps avoid the negative health effects that using xanthan may bring?
 Here are some alternatives and how to use them to substitute for xanthan gum in recipes.